mahozad/buyt/README.md

 a good android example: https://proandroiddev.com/android-architecture-starring-kotlin-coroutines-jetpack-mvvm-room-paging-retrofit-and-dagger-7749b2bae5f7

+## Terms of Service example
+This application is provided by Pleon at no cost, as an Ad-supported app and is intended for use as is.
+        Which1 neither collect nor share your information with anyone; however, the app does use third-party services that may collect your information.
+        The free version of Which1 may contain Ads that link to external entities.
+By clicking on Ads you will be directed to a website that is not operated by us so we have no control over and assume no responsibility for the content, privacy policies, or practices of any of these sites or services.

+        \n\nAnd as Google states in its terms of service: \"Don’t misuse our Services.
+For example, don’t try to access our Services using a method other than the interface and the instructions that we provide.
+        We may suspend or stop providing our Services to you if you do not comply with our terms or policies or if we are investigating suspected misconduct.\" the use of this application may be illegal in your country.

 # Mention in the about screen that some icons are adapted and inspired by other icons found on web

 Android has a settings called *Enable preview [something]* in *Settings* -> *Developer Settings*